 The Amex EveryDay® Credit Card from American Express is our top pick for no-fee balance transfer cards since it also offers a rewards program and wide range of benefits.
 Cardholders can transfer debt from a non-Amex card to The Amex EveryDay® Credit Card from American Express and utilize the intro 0% for 15 Months (after, 12.99% - 23.99% variable APR).
 Plus, there’s a $0 balance transfer fee.
 This offer is similar Chase Slate®.
 But, where this card shines is the added benefits you receive.
 You can earn 2x points at US supermarkets, on up to $6,000 per year in purchases (then 1x), 1x points on other purchases.
 And, there are a variety of American Express benefits including exclusive entertainment access and free two-day shipping at select merchants with ShopRunner.
 Terms apply.

-If it’s time you’re looking for, the Citi® Diamond Preferred® Credit Card has one of the longest balance transfer offers available with an intro 0%* for 18 months on Balance Transfers*.
-Once the intro period ends, a 15.74% to 25.74%* (Variable) APR is in affect.
-This may be beneficial for debtholders who want a long intro period, but keep in mind there’s a balance transfer fee — 5% of each balance transfer; $5 minimum.
+If it’s time you’re looking for, the Citi® Diamond Preferred® Card has one of the longest balance transfer offers available with an intro 0% for 18 months on Balance Transfers.
+Once the intro period ends, a 14.74% - 24.74% (Variable) APR is in affect.
+This may be beneficial for debtholders who want a long intro period, but keep in mind there’s a balance transfer fee — Balance transfer fee applies with this offer: 3% of each balance transfer; $5 minimum.

-The information related to the Chase Slate® and The Amex EveryDay® Credit Card from American Express has been independently collected by MagnifyMoney and has not been reviewed or provided by the issuer of this card prior to publication.
+The information related to the Chase Slate®, The Amex EveryDay® Credit Card from American Express, and Citi® Diamond Preferred® Card has been independently collected by MagnifyMoney and has not been reviewed or provided by the issuer of this card prior to publication.
 Terms apply to American Express credit card offers.
 See americanexpress.com for more information.